 I went on to say that a rule of thumb (most are kind of lame) is limited in its simplicity.

-For instance, I can go out and get an adjustable or variable rate mortgage payment that’s less than 25% of my take-home pay today, and tomorrow the housing market could crash another 30%, rates could go through the roof, and I could lose my job.
+For instance, I can go out and get an adjustable or variable rate mortgage payment that’s less than 25% of my take-home pay today, and tomorrow, the housing market could crash another 30%, rates could go through the roof, and I could lose my job.
 Owning the home outright as quickly as possible sounds like a better rule for the future.

 The 28%/36% Rule

-If you make $5,000 a month and have $600 in debt payments, then you can afford up to a $1,200 mortgage.
+For example, if you have a gross income of $5,000 a month and $600 in debt payments, you can afford up to a $1,200 mortgage.

-Once again, this is a “rule of thumb” scenario and you have to consider your personal situation.
+Once again, this is a “rule of thumb” scenario, and you have to consider your personal situation.

 How Does Your Debt-to-Income Ratio Impact Affordability?

-You can also use DTI to determine how much mortgage you should take out.
-Using the 28%/36% rule and an income of $5,000, we know that your mortgage should not be more than $1,400 (5,000 x 0.28 = 1,400).
+You can also use your DTI ratio to determine how much of a mortgage you should take out.
+Using the 28%/36% rule and an income of $5,000, we know your mortgage should not be more than $1,400 (5,000 x 0.28 = 1,400).

 Test to Find Out What You Can Afford